 Itchy vaginal area treatment

 In addition to getting a physical exam from your provider, it can be incredibly helpful to take a comprehensive vaginal microbiome test like Evvy’s, which screens for 700+ bacteria and fungi in the vaginal microbiome.
-If you’re concerned that an STI may be to blame for your itch, Evvy’s Expanded PCR Panel tests for chlamydia, trichomoniasis, gonorrhea, and Mycoplasma genitalium
+If you’re concerned that an STI may be to blame for your itch, Evvy’s Expanded PCR Panel tests for chlamydia, trichomoniasis, gonorrhea, and Mycoplasma genitalium.

 For eligible testers, we offer first-of-its-kind clinical care, including an Rx treatment program developed by a provider, supportive coaching, and much more.

-Home remedies for itchy vaginal area
+Home remedies for vulvar or vaginal itching

 There are a few home remedies for genital itching and burning that you can try.
 These might temporarily relieve any annoying itching and reduce inflammation, but as always, it’s a good idea to check with your healthcare provider before trying any of them.

-• Soak in a colloidal oatmeal bath for around 20 minutes.
+- Soak in a colloidal oatmeal bath for around 20 minutes.

-• Place a cold compress over your vulva.
+- Place a cold compress over your vulva.

-• Apply pure, fragrance-free aloe vera gel, vitamin E, or hyaluronic acid to the skin of your vulva.
+- Apply pure, fragrance-free aloe vera gel, vitamin E, or hyaluronic acid to the skin of your vulva.

-• Use an over-the-counter emollient or soothing cream.
+- Use an over-the-counter emollient or soothing cream.

 Why does my pubic area itch at night?